-(3 credit, 3 lecture, 0 lab) [Minimum reading score of 41 on ASSET or 80 on COMPASS or DVED152 or DVED153]

-This course familiarizes beginning students with the basic concepts and methods used by sociologists to study society.
-It includes culture, social structure, social class, institutions, deviance, and social change emphasizing the application of the sociological perspective in analyzing society and human behavior.
+(3 credit, 3 lecture, 0 lab) [Minimum reading score of 82 on COMPASS or DVED152 or DVED153] This course familiarizes beginning students with the basic concepts and methods used by sociologists to study society.
+It includes culture, social structure, social class, institutions, deviance and social change emphasizing the application of the sociological perspective in analyzing society and human behavior.